Connect with us

 Regional Heads of State lay the foundation stone for the Lamu port headquarters in March 2012.

-Kenya has set up an agency to oversee the implementation of the Sh2.5 trillion (US$29 billion) infrastructure project aimed to improve trade with Ethiopia and South Sudan.
+Kenya has set up an agency to oversee the implementation of the Sh2.5 trillion (US$29 billion) infrastructure project aimed at improving trade with Ethiopia and South Sudan.

 The Lamu Port Southern Sudan Ethiopia Transport Corridor (Lapsset) Development Authority will manage the implementation of the project on behalf of the government, according to the outgoing President Mwai Kibaki.

-The agency will be run by a director-general under an 11-member board that includes five State officials, five private sector representatives and a chairman appointed by the President.
+It will be run by a director-general under an 11-member board that includes five State officials, five private sector representatives, and a chairman appointed by the President.

-Lapsset project, a key component of the Vision 2030 economic blueprint, involves construction of a new sea port at Manda, a standard gauge railway line to connect Kenya, Ethiopia and South Sudan, a refinery, a pipeline to pump oil to South Sudan, resort cities and superhighways.
+Lapsset project, a key component of the Vision 2030 economic blueprint, involves the construction of a new seaport at Manda, a standard gauge railway line to connect Kenya, Ethiopia, and South Sudan, a refinery, a pipeline to pump oil to South Sudan, resort cities and superhighways.

 The tendering process for the construction work has already been completed and a contractor has been identified to start building the port.

-Kenya’s Roads minister Franklin Bett and his counterpart from South Sudan Gier Aluong last month said the two nations agreed to upgrade the 960km Eldoret-Juba road to international highway standards and construct a one-stop-border post at Nadapal as well we as several road amenities.
+Kenya’s Roads Minister Franklin Bett and his counterpart from South Sudan Gier Aluong last month said the two nations agreed to upgrade the 960km Eldoret-Juba road to international highway standards and construct a one-stop-border post at Nadapal as well as several road amenities.

 “The two countries view the road as being critical in promoting cross-border trade and making it easy for landlocked South Sudan to transport goods destined for the country through the port of Mombasa,” they said in a statement.